 - In order to maintain public confidence in the administration of justice

-If the judge decides that you should be released, there may be conditions set for your release.
+If the Judge decides that you should be released, there may be conditions set for your release.
 This might involve setting rules that you need to follow, finding someone who is willing to supervise and vouch for you (a “surety”) or paying money into court.

 You have the right to consult with a lawyer and to hire a lawyer to represent you at your bail hearing.
-If you cannot afford a lawyer, you can contact Legal Aid (1-866-845-3425) and see if they can help you.
+If you cannot afford a lawyer, you can contact Legal Aid (1-866-845-3425) to see if they can help you.

-Trial information for self-represented litigants
+Information for self-represented litigants

 If you are charged with a criminal offence, it is a good idea to speak to a lawyer about your options.
 You have the right to hire a lawyer to represent you.
 However, you also have the right to represent yourself – this is called being “self-represented.”